bor0/gidti/manuscript/chapter4.md

 A_inst : a -> b -> A a b
 ```

-That is, we show the type definition for both the newly-defined type and its type constructor.
+That is, we show the type definitions for both the newly-defined type and its type constructor.
 Note how we created a product type here.
 Idris has a built-in notion of pairs, which is a data type that can be defined in terms of products.
 For example, `(1, 2)` is one pair.
 We can also define tuples with `(1, "Hi", True)`, which is equivalent to `(1, ("Hi", True))`, i.e. a pair where the first element is a number, and the second element is a pair.

 Analogously, if we want to create a sum type, we could do the following: